tweag/python-monorepo-example/2017-05-18-hiring-technical-evangelist.md

 about the challenges they're facing, talking to them about your experience using functional programming, sharing your success stories and coding a bunch sounds like your idea of a good day, we have just the role for you.
-We're looking to add a new member to our team: a *technical evangelist*.
+We're looking to add a new member to our team in a pretty unique role: a *technical evangelist*.

 This is a senior developer role, but with a twist.
 You'll be getting your hands dirty and fighting from the trenches like the rest of us,